Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 A quick history of the WRC

 Since then, the title has been taken by 16 drivers with two Frenchmen dominating the record books – Sébastien Loeb with nine titles and Sébastien Ogier with eight.
-The defending World Champion is the youngest ever and all signs point to the brilliant Kalle Rovanperä dominating WRC for the foreseeable future.
+The 2023 world champion is the youngest ever and all signs point to the brilliant Kalle Rovanperä dominating WRC for the foreseeable future.

 2 min